rfourquet/SafeREPL.jl/README.md

 At least a couple of related projects have a macro similar to `@swapliterals`:
 * [ChangePrecision.jl](https://github.com/stevengj/ChangePrecision.jl),
-  with the `@changeprecision` macro which reinterpret floating-point literals but also some floats-producing functions like `rand()`.
+  with the `@changeprecision` macro which reinterprets floating-point literals but also some floats-producing functions like `rand()`.
 * [SaferIntegers.jl](https://github.com/JeffreySarnoff/SaferIntegers.jl),
   with the `@saferintegers` macro which wraps integers using `SaferIntegers`